Southeast Asia: Notes from the field 2013

 'I spent a great day down on the farm' - Charlie, Southeast Asia Regional Manager

 March saw me return to Vietnam for the ninth time.
-My mandate was to enquire into, unearth, experience and enthuse about all that is new and innovative in the country.
+My mandate was to inquire into, unearth, experience and enthuse about all that is new and innovative in the country.

 Hoi An was to play host to two such new experiences.
 While the pretty UNESCO-listed fishing village remains charming and beautiful in a ‘quaint Cotswold village’ kind of a way, it is very popular — and popularity brings its own problems.